chanchalIITP/AuthorIdentification/README.md

 **Dataset with varying number of tweets:**
 |50 Tweets | 100 Tweets | 200 Tweets | 500 Tweets | 1000 Tweets |
 | --- | ---- | ----| ---- |----|

+### Supplementary file required for the main paper